WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Recursion 11/9/2018

 This week I learned about recursion.
 I learned about the difference between recursion and iteration.
 I learned that recursion is basically repeating a function within itself.
 I learned that you do not need a loop for recursions.
 I learned that recursion can happen a number of times and not infinitely.
 I learned that recursion is like a piece of paper that is twisted and taped to the end as seen in the video you showed us.

+---

+# Classes 11/16/2018

+This week I learned about classes.
+I learned that you define classes like functions, but there are no parenthesis an you can capitalize the class name.
+I learned that you have to put self in every function within the class.
+I learned that you have to have self.variable name for each variable defined in a function within a class.
+I learned that classes are used for organization of code.
+I learned that you call a class the same way you call a fuction.
+I learned about the __init__ function.